Art Directors

 International Credits

-Art directors with experience on major global co-productions and domestic Chinese blockbusters.
-They know the needs of both Western studios and Chinese distributors.
-Can handle the China Film Administration's approval processes.
+Our art directors have worked on major global co-productions and home-grown Chinese blockbusters, so they know the needs of both Western studios and Chinese buyers.
+They also handle the China Film Administration's approval steps.

 03.